AKorpusenko/notes/cli_wallet_doc.md

 # Description #
-    cli_wallet is a console wallet, which provides tools to work with GOLOS blockchain (Not API calls)
+    cli_wallet is the console wallet, which provides tools to work with GOLOS blockchain

 ## How to start work with cli_wallet ##
     1. First of all you need `golosd` to be running